 The 39th District Court in Roseville, Michigan, hears DUI cases for the cities of Roseville and Fraser.
 The Court building, located on Gratiot, between 12 and 13 Mile Roads, is small, compared to the rather large caseload it handles.
 Staffed by 3 very fair and reasonable Judges, a morning trip to this Court often leads to standing room only crowds.
-As a Michigan DUI attorney with 20 years of experience, I can attest that a lot of DUI cases wind through these halls.
+As a Michigan DUI attorney with more than 28 years of experience, I can attest that a lot of DUI cases wind through these halls.

 It is the common sense approach of these 3 Judges to a DUI charge that makes being a Macomb County Lawyer so special.
 In the corresponding article about this Court published on my blog, I noted how this Court is decidedly not the kind of place that humiliates or otherwise “pounds” a person who commits an error in judgment and picks up a DUI charge.
 This is also a Court where the Judges follow the Law, and as much as they will enforce it, they will also dismiss evidence obtained, or even “knock out” a case brought in a legally impermissible manner.

 This down-to-earth, “pedestrian” approach to DUI cases is a by-product of the quality of the Judges presiding over the Roseville (and Fraser) Court.
 Judges Joseph Boedeker, Marco Santia and Kathleen Steenland combine the desirable (and one would think, necessary) qualities of being understanding and reasonable, along with the appropriate degree of firmness.
 This means that with the help of their lawyer, a 1st time DUI Offender can get out of this Michigan Court without being put through the meat grinder.
 Jail isn't really on the menu in a First Offense Drunk Driving case here, although there are plenty of other negative consequences to avoid.
 That's where I come in...